babcockt18/qosf-screener/README.md

 # QOSF Screening Task: Find Numbers Less Than k using Grover's Algorithm

-This repository contains an implementation of a quantum algorithm to find numbers less than `k` within a list of integers using Grover's search algorithm and the PennyLane library.
+This repository contains an implementation of a quantum algorithm to find numbers less than `k` within a list of integers using Grover's search algorithm[1] and the PennyLane library.
 This represents a submission for the Quantum Open Source Foundation's Screening for Task 1.

 ## Problem Statement